ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

 1. The first time you run Eclipse, it will prompt you to choose a workspace.
 Specify a folder and click on the box **"Use this as the default and do not ask again"** if you want to Eclipse use that as default and not prompt you again.

-1. We will install **Team Explorer Everywhere (TEE)**, the official plug-in for Eclipse from Microsoft to connect VSTS/TFS with Eclipse-based IDE on any platform.
+    We will install **Team Explorer Everywhere (TEE)**, the official plug-in for Eclipse from Microsoft to connect Team Services and Team Foundation Server with Eclipse-based IDE on any platform.
 It is supported on Linux, Mac OS X, and Windows and is compatible with IDEs that are based on Eclipse 4.2 to 4.6.
+We will also install **Azure Toolkit for Eclipse**.
+The Azure Toolkit for Eclipse provides templates and functionality that allow you to easily create, develop, test, and deploy cloud applications to Azure from the Eclipse development environment.

 1. After Eclipse has started, select **Help** | **Install New Software** to bring the install dialog page